dNikolikj/dNikolikj/README.md

 # 👋 Welcome to my GitHub Profile!

-I'm Darko Nikolikj, a passionate .Net developer with expertise in .NET, C#, and Angular.
+I'm Darko Nikolikj, a passionate .Net developer with solid skills and experience in .NET, C#, and Angular.

 I love building robust and scalable solutions using cutting-edge technologies.